-Earlier this year, our editor-in-chief Paul Lamkin embarked on a 19 week smart home diary series as he started from scratch with a new house he'd just bought.
-He got to decide where all the wires went, install anything he liked - with the nod from his lovely wife, of course - and not worry about going anywhere anytime soon.
+Last year, Wareable editor-in-chief Paul Lamkin embarked on a 19 week smart home diary series as he started from scratch with a new house he'd just bought.
+He got to decide where all the wires went, install anything he liked - with the nod from his wife, of course - and not have to worry about going anywhere anytime soon.
 He made a smart home.

 For the rest of us who are renting or just not sure how long we're going to be in this flat/house/sofa bed we call our own, it doesn't quite work like that.